phamcongthuy/challenge/vote.markdown

 ### Help us choose our winners!

-The 10 entries that receive the most votes will be announced as the winners.
+**50 finalists** will be chosen by public vote, and the **10 winners** will be chosen by the Goldhirsh Foundation.

-The finalists will represent a diverse set of issues, engagement strategies, and activation goals. finalists will be selected using the following criteria:
+The winners will represent a diverse set of issues, engagement strategies, and activation goals.
+Winners will be selected using the following criteria:

 * Impact on the [LA2050 goals and metrics](/about/#goals)
 * Overall quality of the application